alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-12-23-it-was-not-authentically-reported-the-dead-can see-prophet-in-his-grave.md

 ---
+date: 2020-12-23
+hijri: Jumada Al-Awwal 8, 1442 AH
+lang: en
 layout: post
-publisher: alsalafiyyah@icloud.com
-title: "It was not authentically reported that a dead person can see the Prophet in his grave"
-hijri: "Jumada Al-Awwal 8, 1442 AH"
-source: "Fatawa Al-Lajnah Al-Da'imah, Fatwa no. 9886, Question 2"
-lang: en
-locale: en
-category: [fatwas]
-note: true
+mass_edited: true
-summary: "When the person dies and people bury him in the grave, two angels come to ask him about his Lord, his prophet, and his religion.
-The angels will speak to him in a language that he understands."
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
   deputy_chairman:
   - name: Shaykh Abdul-Razzaq Al-Afifi
     url: /biography/afifi/
   members:
   - name: Shaykh Abdullah ibn Ghudayyan
     url: /biography/ghudayyan/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Al-Da'imah, Fatwa no. 9886, Question 2
+summary: When the person dies and people bury him in the grave, two angels come to ask him about his Lord, his prophet, and his religion.
+The angels will speak to him in a language that he understands.
+tags:
+- alifta
+title: It was not authentically reported that a dead person can see the Prophet in his grave
 ---

 ### Question: